uksrc-developers/21cmmap/cross-power/mock-data/README.md

 ## Software dependencies and setup

-There are four requirements to meet before running the code in this repo:
+There are five requirements to meet before running the code in this repo:

 1. Install Python
 2. Clone this repo (`21cmmap`)
 3. Clone the MeerKLASS cross-correlation power spectrum code (`meerpower`)
 4. Build a Python environment
+5. Download the data

 The following two subsections contain all relevant information on installing these dependencies.